Dotfile-Management-III

 be updated, you need to remove the old document using the UUID and use

-sub-command on the new version of the file, you’ll get a
+the create sub-command on the new version of the file, you’ll get a

 new uuid and as such you’ll have to update these template